Accessibility

 Preparation of this accessibility statement

-This website was last tested on 2 December 2024 against the WCAG 2.2 AA standard.
-The test was carried out by the Government Digital Service team.
+The website was tested by the Government Digital Service Team on 2 December 2024 against the WCAG 2.2 AA standard.
 You can read the accessibility report on the GOV.uk website.
+We have since made significant improvements to the website.
+Improvements include: